cimryan/teslausb/README.md

 # teslausb

-## Meta
-This repo contains steps and scripts originally from [this thread on Reddit]( https://www.reddit.com/r/teslamotors/comments/9m9gyk/build_a_smart_usb_drive_for_your_tesla_dash_cam/)

-Many people in that thread suggested that the scripts be hosted on Github but the author didn't seem interested in making that happen.
-I've hosted the scripts here with his/her permission.

 ## Intro

 You can configure a Raspberry Pi Zero W so that your Tesla thinks it's a USB drive and will write dashcam footage to it.
 Since it's a computer: